Survey level two: HomeBuyer Report (survey)

 The extent of an inspection will depend on a range of specific circumstances (including health and safety considerations).
 The following critical aspects may help distinguish this from inspections at other levels of

-I will attempt to open a sample of the windows.
-For example, this might include one on each side of the dwelling and one of each different type of window where there is a variety.
+For level two, the surveyor will include one on each elevation and one of each different type of window where there is a variety.

-will enter the roof space and visually inspect the roof structure if it is safe and reasonable to do so, with particular attention paid to those parts vulnerable to deterioration and damage.
-In these places, I will use a moisture resistance meter where I consider it to be appropriate.
+The surveyor will enter the roof space and visually inspect the roof structure if it is safe and reasonable to do so, with particular attention paid to those parts vulnerable to deterioration and damage.
+In these places, a moisture resistance meter will be used where considered appropriate.

 In recent years, the lofts of many homes have been insulated with thick layers of thermal insulation.
 Usually, it is not safe to move across this material and this may restrict what I can look at in the roof space.

-I will closely inspect the surfaces of exposed floors but I will not lift carpets, floor coverings or floorboards, or
+The surveyor will closely inspect the surfaces of exposed floors but will not lift carpets, floor coverings or floorboards, or move furniture.

-Where floors have unfixed access hatches or floorboards, where appropriate, I will look in any spaces below the floor by an inverted ‘head and shoulder’ inspection only.
-I will not enter the sub-floor area.
+Where floors have unfixed access hatches or floorboards, where appropriate, the surveyor will look in any spaces below the floor by an inverted ‘head and shoulder’ inspection only.
+The surveyor will not enter the sub-floor area.

 Furniture and occupiers’ possessions